neondatabase/website/content/guides/chatbot-astro-postgres-llamaindex.md

 </html>
 ```

-The changes above being with importing the App component.
-Further, using Astro's [`client:load` directive](https://docs.astro.build/en/reference/directives-reference/#clientload) it makes sure that both the React application is hydrated immediately on the page.
+The changes above import the App component.
+Additionally, using Astro's [`client:load` directive](https://docs.astro.build/en/reference/directives-reference/#clientload) the code makes sure that both the React application is hydrated immediately on the page.

 Let's move on to using Postgres (powered by Neon) as the vector store for your chatbot.

 ### Initialize Postgres Vector Store in LlamaIndex

 To query and add documents to the Postgres (powered by Neon) vector store, you are going to use `PGVectorStore` class to communicate.
-Inside `src` directory, create `vectorStore.ts` with the following code:
+Inside the `src` directory, create `vectorStore.ts` with the following code:

 ```tsx
 // File: src/vectorStore.ts